 Project Backgrounds for the Center and The Human Basis of Democracy

-Or, A Little of What Happened When I Spent Everything for Five Years of my Life
+Or, A Little of What Happened When I Invested Everything for Five Years of Time

 Near the end of a two-year sabbatical, and two weeks before the earth shifted on its axis 11.6.2016, I drove away from my Richmond, California home the day it closed escrow and two days later, took possession of my new property in Cave Junction, Oregon.
 Cave Junction is in Southern Josephine County, which is in the Southwest part of Oregon about 20 minutes north of the California border.
 It is one of many red rural counties in Oregon, and the poverty is like nothing most urban dwellers in the United States have ever personally experienced, except to drive through.
 (It took months for my urban orientation to adjust enough to really see and understand–to feel–this kind of poverty.)